Table of Contents

 Fungal Infections (yeast infections, vaginal candidiasis, vaginitis)

 Candidiasis is a very common vaginal infection caused by yeast (fungus).
 This fungus normally exists in the human body (including in the vagina) and lives in balance with helpful bacteria.
 When an imbalance occurs and the yeast overgrows, candidiasis occurs.
 Symptoms may include itching, burning, and pain around your vagina, vaginal lips, or anal area.
-You may also have a thick, cottage cheese-like vaginal discharge.
-HIV+ women often have repeated yeast infections that are difficult to treat.
+You may also have a thick, white, cottage cheese-like vaginal discharge.
+Women living with HIV often have repeated yeast infections that are difficult to treat.
 You are more likely to experience yeast-related problems if you:

 - Have low CD4 cell counts